activefires-va19/preprocessing/README.md

-# Active Fire Monitoring - Preprocessing
+# Active Fires Monitoring - Preprocessing

 This project was made for the exam of course "Visual Analytics" for the Sapienza's master degree "Engineering in Computer Science".